 5. Check If There Are IP Address Conflicts

-Pay attention to this part if you are using an IP camera.
-IP cameras, or IP network cameras, require a computer network connection to transfer media.
+An IP camera requires a computer network connection to transfer media.
 Every IP camera is assigned to a unique IP address.
 If another device uses the same IP address, this causes an IP conflict and a malfunctioning security camera.
+You might experience issues like cameras unable to access live view, error messages during camera setup, or intermittent connection drops.

 There are 2 ways to check whether your IP camera is having an IP address conflict issue.
 On the computer to which your camera is connected, type cmd in the Windows search box to open the DOS command prompt.
 Then type arp -a to check if there are any IP conflicts.